Last Updated on 9th December 2020 by Emma

 I cannot bring myself to start sales shopping then and indeed am not convinced many of the sale items are a good deal anyway.

-But if you know a year in advance (I know that could be a big ask) some of the gifts you want to buy then the sales are the place to get more for your money and reduce your overall spend.
+But if you know a year in advance (I know that could be a big ask) some of the gifts you want to buy then the holiday season sales are the perfect way to get more for your money and reduce your overall budget.

 My favorite sale is the Boots 70% off sale.
 It’s on my calendar every year and I am there waiting for the doors to open at 8am.

-I have my list of people to buy for and my Boots loyalty card with extra point deals to maximize my reductions.
+I have my list of ideas for friends and family to buy small gifts for and my Boots loyalty card with extra point deals to get these gifts on a budget amount of money.

 Related posts: